OxiAction/Lucid-Engine/README.md

 2D game engine, written in JavaScript.

 ## Open tasks & nice to have:
+* dynamic loading of JavaScript files on demand (require-style)
 * basic editor and its forms
 * animation manager
 * map related events triggering